aayala32/aayala32.github.io/README.md

 ### About ME

 I study at the University of Illinois, currently majoring in Computer Science and Mathematics.
 Though I do enjoy my major, I intend on switching to Statistics with a minor in Business...
 Lets hope I graduate on time!
-Side note: This page is new so I'll add more with time.
+Side note: This page is new so I do hope to add some of my work and things that will help you get to know my abilities better.

 **1st Semester Course Involvement**
 :